Skip to main content

 What's familiar about Monad?

 From a user perspective, Monad behaves very similarly to Ethereum.
-You can use the same wallets (e.g. MetaMask) or block explorers (e.g. Etherscan) to sign or view transactions.
+You can use the same wallets (e.g. Phantom, MetaMask) or block explorers (e.g. Etherscan) to sign or view transactions.
 The same apps built for Ethereum can be ported to Monad without code changes, so it is expected that you'll be able to use many of your favorite apps from Ethereum on Monad.
 The address space in Monad is the same as in Ethereum, so you can reuse your existing keys.

 Like Ethereum, Monad features linear blocks, and linear ordering of transactions within a block.